 - Our classes are mostly considered "General Population".

 We have been concerned with reports of joint injuries sustained while watching commercial kickboxing videos and from people attending classes.
-We are going to get more active concerning Kickboxing Aerobics safety.
+We are going to get more active concerning Cardio Kickboxing safety.
 Too many injuries and too wide spread.
 We have seen some widespread variations in the training of Kickboxing Group Fitness Instructors.
 Some of the routines being taught come from kickboxing instructor turned aerobic instructors and some from Group Fitness Instructors turned kickboxing Group Fitness Instructor.
-Kickboxing Aerobics is not Martial Arts training.
+Cardio Kickboxing is not Martial Arts training.
 It is an adjunct to it.
 It can develop the self-confidence, muscle coordination, technique and flexibility required to begin Martial Arts training.
 Don't confuse the two.

 Causes of Injury: